escape-velocity-14343/ducklib/docs/ducklib/docs/installation.md

 ## Step 3: Add projects to `FtcRobotController`

+**NOTE**:
+If you clone [the quickstart](https://github.com/escape-velocity-14343/ducklib-quickstart) instead of the normal FtcRobotController
+(this is assuming I keep it up to date) you won't need to do this, since it already has the gradle files modified correctly.

 Now, open the `settings.gradle` file in `FtcRobotController`.
 You should have something like this by default: